List Price US $329

 On & Off

-The Nidecker Rift is pretty easy on and off.
-BOA isn’t super fast on but is incredibly easy off which is best.
+The Nidecker Rift’s BOA isn’t super fast on but is incredibly easy off which is best.
 After a long day you can pretty much pop right out of it.

 Traction

-There is a very thick rubber sole that has near excellent grip in the conditions I rode it in.
+The Nidecker Rift doesn’t have Vibram or a tire companies mark of approval but it grips super well.
+There is a very thick rubber sole that reduces some of the shock absorption but it has near excellent grip in the conditions I rode it in.
 It handled hard to icy snow in the morning, soft snow and everything inbetween in the spring that I tested it.

 Reduced Footprint vs. Warmth

-The Nidecker Rift has an excellent footprint that is a little smaller than my Burton Kendo’s in a size 9 to 9 comparison with a similar fit as well.
-This is great for getting that little extra bit of room to carve harder or ride in steeper terrain without toe/heel drag.
+Burton is usually the standard for reduced footprint boots but The Nidecker Rift has a little smaller footprint than my Burton Kendo’s in a size 9 to 9 comparison with a similar fit as well.
+A reduced footprint boot isnt’t necessary but it can give that little extra bit of room to carve harder or ride in steeper terrain without toe/heel drag.
+It’s really reduced in a size 9 but I can’t say for sure how reduced it is in bigger sizes.

 Conclusion

 So overall, the Nidecker Rift is an exceptional boot and it was by far my favorite of the Nidecker line I tried.
-It is a great boot for someone who wants a boot to retain it’s flex and traction for a long time.
+Its great for someone who wants a medium flexing boot but don’t want to loose that flex and traction for a long time.

 If this review helped, we’d appreciate if you: